PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/03 Knowledge Quality Evaluator/README.md

 - *Governance practices*
 - *Continuous improvement processes*

-The result is a reusable evaluation framework that allows teams to review knowledge and workflow assets consistently rather than relying on subjective judgement.
+The result is a reusable evaluation and governance framework that allows teams to assess, review, and continuously improve AI-ready knowledge assets using consistent criteria rather than subjective judgement.

 This mirrors the type of work Knowledge Operations and AI Governance teams perform when maintaining production AI knowledge systems.